Introduction To Systems Thinking (For Practical People)

 „A bottleneck is a hindrance to productivity, efficiency and speed.
 The term is an analogy to the shape of a bottle that that narrows at the neck.
 A bottleneck is typically a component of a process that is slower than anything than everything that depends on it.”
 4

-The sales example illustrates how a bottleneck can take down your whole system, even if the rest of the system works perfectly.
+A bottleneck can take down your whole system, even if the rest of the system works perfectly.
 Thus, it’s important to provide downside protection by eliminating bottlenecks before making radical changes within a system.

 - In your social circle, it could be a toxic friend.